-When we chose the method of coloring this collection, we chose stains which evenly color the planks, not darkening the saw marks as many stains do.
+When we chose the method of coloring this collection, we chose stains that evenly color the planks, not darkening the saw marks as many stains do.
 Both smooth and textured parts have consistent color and tone creating a uniform coloring throughout the floor.
-Aside from its worn-in aesthetics, texture does a great job of hiding day to day wear, but its not so loud that it’s the first thing you notice.
+Aside from its worn-in aesthetics, the texture does a great job of hiding day-to-day wear, but it’s not so loud that it’s the first thing you notice.

 We wanted Longhouse Plank to give a hat tip to the Vikings and to board variety.